PECE-project/drupal-pece/src/docs/source/docs/groups.md

 ### What do the different group membership roles mean?

+A group manager is the person responsible for stewarding the group on PECE.
+The manager has the ability to make edits to the group itself and to add or remove members.
+Group members have access to view artifacts, essays, etc when the view permissions for that content have been restricted to the group.
 Administrators can manage groups as described above. **There is no difference between a researcher and a contributor in a group.**

 ### I’m trying to approve a user’s request to join a group, and I keep getting an error.
 What’s going on?